MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 5. Select **Add Columns** > **Windows Live ID**.
 6. Select **OK** > **Results** to see the list of full access users.
 7. Select all the records, select **Export Users** in the ribbon, and then choose **Static Worksheet (Page only)**.
-8. Do Steps 1-7 above for the destination environment.
+8. Do steps 1-7 above for the destination environment.
 You should now have two separate Excel sheets - one for source, one for target.
 9. Open the files for editing.
 10. Starting with the source Excel sheet, copy the records under the **Windows Live ID** column into Notepad.
 Do not copy the header.
 11. Save the Notepad file.